-Rotate That Filter
+Replace That Filter

 As time goes on, dust and debris can easily build up causing your system to work harder than normal.
-This adds stress, not to mention uses up tremendous amounts of energy to keep the air circulating.
-This is especially true after a harsh winter when systems may be running on a consistent basis.
-Most electronic models require a cleaning every 1-3 months.
-However, some of the newer models require cleaning and replaceable filters that need to be changed regularly.
-Be sure to understand the needs of your system!
+This adds stress to your HVAC system, not to mention uses up tremendous amounts of energy to keep the air circulating.
+This is especially true after a harsh winter when systems may be running on a consistent basis or in summer months as cotton in the air collects and makes its way to your unit.

 Ventilation is Key